-Really easy green bean casserole with bacon and frozen green beans!
-The best Thanksgiving or Easter side dish recipe you can make as a leftover ham recipe topped with crispy onions.
+This is how to make our really easy green bean casserole with frozen green beans and bacon!
+It’s the best Thanksgiving side dish you can make as a leftover ham recipe topped with crispy onions too.

 Should You Make Green Bean Casserole with Frozen Green Beans?